Northamptonshire Regiment: Regular Army

 The 1st Battalion landed at Le Havre as part of 2nd Brigade in the 1st Division in August 1914 for service on the Western Front.

 Troops of the 1st Battalion, Northamptonshire Regiment marching past Prince Arthur, the Duke of Connaught, at his inspection of the 2nd Brigade, near Bruay, 1 July 1918.

 The 2nd Battalion, which had been in Alexandria, returned to England and then landed at Le Havre as part of the 24th Brigade in the 8th Division in November 1914 also for service on the Western Front.

+Special Reserve

+The 3rd Battalion moved to its war station in the Portland Garrison, where it carried out its dual role of coast defence and training reinforcements for the Regular battalions, and spun off the 8th (Service) Battalion (later 8th (Reserve) Battalion).
+It served at Sunderland in late 1914 at the time of the German Naval raid on North East England, and from June 1915 to the end of the war it was in the Thames & Medway Garrison, training thousands of reinforcements.
+Postwar it served briefly in Ireland during the Irish War of Independence before being demobilised.

 Territorial Force

 The 1/4th Battalion landed at Suvla Bay as part of the 162nd Brigade in the 54th (East Anglian) Division in August 1915; it was evacuated from Gallipoli in December 1915 and arrived at Alexandria and then served in Egypt and Palestine later.

 New Armies

 The 5th (Service) Battalion (Pioneers) landed in France as pioneer troops to the 12th (Eastern) Division in May 1915 for service on the Western Front.

 The 6th (Service) Battalion landed in France as army troops to the 18th (Eastern) Division in July 1915 also for service on the Western Front.

 The 7th (Service) Battalion landed at Boulogne-sur-Mer as part of the 73rd Brigade in the 24th Division in September 1915 also for service on the Western Front.